openstax/napkin-notes/phil/2016-easybake-holiday.md

 ## Implicit pass numbers (using `::after-move` selector)

 Use `::after-move` to denote rules that need to occur after a move instead of having to create an additional explicit pass (likely similar to how `::deferred` works).

+A common use-case of this feature is in numbering elements.
+Sometimes they need to be numbered before they are moved and sometimes after.
+By default, they are numbered before the move since vanilla CSS lacks the concept of moving an element.

 <details>
 <summary>Click to show Example Input/Output HTML